 This one-pan meal is your ally in the game of "what am I making for dinner tonight."

 Everything is prepped in 15 minutes, and then you let the simple seasonings and the oven do the work for you.

 It's one of those convenient, inexpensive, easy dinners that always result in one flavorful dish.

 It's versatile as well.
-You could throw in some cubed rutabaga or if you're not following a particular diet, maybe mix in some cubed white potatoes.
+If you're not following a particular diet, you could throw in some cubed rutabaga or cubed white potatoes.

 Ingredients—a few notes

-These beautiful red onions turn mild, caramelized, and almost sweet when baked.
+When baked, these beautiful red onions turn mild, caramelized, and almost sweet.
 And they blend in well with the potatoes, adding a delicious creaminess.

 Herbs & spices

-This chicken drumsticks meal relies on classic herbs and spices to add a tasty bite to these skin-on, bone-in chicken legs.
+This chicken drumstick meal relies on classic herbs and spices to add a tasty bite to these skin-on, bone-in chicken legs.
 I'm using: